sferics/obs-processing/readme.md

 - pl: Using plbufr package forked from pdbufr by sferics (faster because it uses polars instead)
 - gt: Also using plbufr bufr but instead of creating a dataframe it uses a generator (equally fast)
 - us: Fastest decoding method using bufr keys from ECCODES but lacking some observations like soil temperatures
 - ex: Slower than "us" method but significantly faster than pdbufr/plbufr methods.
-Not guaranteed to work with all files, still lacking some information from DWD Open Data BUFR files
+Not guaranteed to work with all files and lacking some information from DWD Open Data files
 ##### -f/--file $FILE\_PATH
-- process single file by file path
+- process a single file, given by its file path
 ##### -F/--FILES $LIST\_OF\_FILES
-- process several files, given by file paths, seperated by divider character (default: ";")
+- process several files, given by their file paths, seperated by divider character (default: ";")
 ##### -D/--divider $DIVIDER
 - define a custom divider/seperator character for -F
 ##### -r/--redo
-- process file(s) again even if they have been processed already
+- process file(s) again, even if they have been processed already
 ##### -R/--restart
 - usually only used automatically by the script if the RAM is full, so it knows which files are still left to process
 ##### -s/--sort\_files
 - sort files with sorting algorithm (sorted() by default)
 ##### -H/--how
-- define sorting algorithm for the above option (has to be a python callable and will be evaluated by eval()
+- define sorting algorithm for the above option (has to be a python callable and will be evaluated by eval() method)

 #### Example usages